mmingst/interpreter/README.md

 [Project GitHub](https://github.com/hmc-alpaqa)

-This tool utilizes recursive descent parsing to convert our specification language into a DSL for path complexity research.
+This tool utilizes recursive descent parsing to convert our specification language into a DSL for search synthesis research.